ENate/nlp-classification-example/README.md

 ### Main definitions

-We revisit neural networks and their application in solving various tasks. classification examples in python and tensorflow.
-The goal is to vectorize, transform and train a text documents to classify essential outcomes via supervised and unsupervised learning.
+We revisit vanilla neural networks and implement classification examples in python and tensorflow.
+The goal is to identify the limitation of neural networks in text mining, machine translation, sequence-sequence language and similar tasks.
+We discuss the  RNNs, LSTMs and CNNs architectures which are most suitable to the aformentioned tasks.
+To present an exampple, we transform and train examples of use cases where both RNNs and LSTMs are most suitable via supervised learning.

 The training data used is downloaded from different data sources (publicly available data sets).
 We begin with training data which are available in the ``` sklearn (scikit-learn) ``` and nltk packages.